Warxim/petep/README.md

 - **Scripter** - basic support for JS scripts for custom traffic processing
 - **Connections** - management of active connections

+Detailed descriptions of all modules can be found in the official [User Guide](https://petep.warxim.com/user-guide/).

 ### Scripter extension
 In order to use Scripter extension, it is recommended to use GraalVM, since the implementation is built using GraalVM Polyglot.
 Since GraalVM 22.2, you might need to install the scripting language in the GraalVM using